ThinGuy/svg/README.md

-# svg
+# Overview
-Place to store often used svg images
+Nothing to see here but some svg images